5 people are interested

 - Physically restraining patients as needed

-All intern duties will be taught per staff discretion based on patient case load, confidence in skill level, and availability of staff to properly and effectively train new skills.
+All intern duties will be taught per staff discretion based on patient caseload, confidence in the applicant's skill level, and availability of staff to properly, safely, and effectively teach new skills.

 The Husbandry Training Program is a 300-hour internship, with interns completing approximately 30 hours per week between four regularly scheduled shifts for about 10 weeks.
-Interns will work alongside husbandry staff and Animal Care Volunteers on both morning and afternoon shifts.
-The morning shift runs from approximately 5:00am-1:00pm.
-The afternoon shift runs from approximately 11:00am-7:00pm.
+Interns will work alongside Animal Care staff and volunteers on both morning and afternoon shifts.
+The morning shift runs from approximately 6:00am-1:00pm.
+The afternoon shift runs from approximately 11:00am-6:00pm.
 Exact shift times will vary based on patient load.
-Intern schedules may be adjusted to fill a longer than 10-week commitment but will be completed at 300 hours.

 Participants will commit to start the 300-hour internship on a given month between November and May as selected upon acceptance.
 The final shift schedule will be selected within 6 weeks of the participant’s start date.
-The participants will commit to the same shift schedule each week through the completion of the program.
+The participants will commit to the same shift schedule each week through the completion of the program unless changes are mutually agreed upon between MMCC and the participant.

 The selected candidate will participate in a full screening and on-boarding process including an interview, background check, orientation, and training.